xlong2/machine-learning-cdr/README.md

 Help <br />
-## By invoking any of the three script "trainingGBM.R", "trainingBLAST.R" and "making_plots.R", it will install all dependent packages and take a tab separated table as input data for training.
+By invoking any of the three script "trainingGBM.R", "trainingBLAST.R" and "making_plots.R", it will install all dependent packages and take a tab separated table as input data for training.
 More options for passing arguments to any of the scripts specific to training and data directory can be specified.
-Help can be viewed by involking "# Rscript trainingGBM.R  --help"  <br />
+Help can be viewed by involking # Rscript trainingGBM.R  --help  <br />

 Test examlple <br />